 3.2.1 Implementation

-An implementation is the delivery of an energy saving activity (called a 'RESA' in the ESS Rule)6 at a site.
-Activities eligible to be RESAs where the RoOA method is used are set out in Schedule C the ESS Rule (see section 3.3 and Appendix A of this guide).
+An implementation is the delivery of a RESA6 at a site.
+Activities eligible to be RESAs where the RoOA method is used are set out in Schedule C the ESS Rule (see section 3.3 of this document).